 Born: May 11, 1952 in England

-Feeling that she had "kinda hit a ceiling" there, she set off for Los Angeles.
-Since then, Fisher has appeared in several television productions and in feature films including L.A.
+Feeling that she had "hit a ceiling," she set off for Los Angeles.
+Since then, Fisher has appeared in several television productions and feature films, including L.A.
 Story, The Principal, Pink Cadillac, Patty Hearst, Tough Guys Don't Dance, Can She Bake a Cherry Pie?, Heart, and the role of Lucille Ball in the television movie Luci and Desi.